 - taxable income from savings and investments in the Netherlands (box 3).

 Individuals moving to the Netherlands for work may be entitled to the 30% Tax Facility, which allows for up to 30% of an employee's remuneration to be paid tax-free as an expense allowance, to cover double expenses and the extra costs of moving countries (temporarily).
-This allowance is valid for the first five years in the Netherlands.
+This allowance is valid for the first 5 years in the Netherlands.
 The 30% Tax Facility application must be completed by both employer and employee jointly.
 More information can be found on the Belastingdienst website.

 For more specific queries about taxation in the Netherlands as a non-resident, or queries about the tax situation as a cross-border worker, contact: